Kudaes/Eclipse/README.md

 	[+] Activation Context mapped in the remote process.
 	[+] PEB successfully patched.

-Once this is done, if we execute `RpcClient` once again instead of looking for `SprintCSP.dll` in all the paths set in `%PATH%` envar the service will load the DLL located in `C:\Temp\MyDll.dll`:
+Once this is done, if we execute `RpcClient` once again instead of following the default DLL search order the service will load the DLL located in `C:\Temp\MyDll.dll`, executing the `FactoryResetUICC` exported function of that DLL:

 ![StorSvc AC hijacked.](/images/hijack2.PNG "StorSvc AC hijacked.")

-In this case, the `FactoryResetUICC` of my DLL was just an infinite loop and its execution can be checked using PH:
+In this case, the `FactoryResetUICC` of `C:/Temp/MyDll.dll` was just an infinite loop and its execution can be checked using PH:

 ![FactoryResetUICC function executed.](/images/hijack3.PNG "FactoryResetUICC function executed.")